truenas/documentation/content/TruenasApps/EnterpriseApps/MinIO/ConfigMinioEnterpriseSNMD.md

 Click **Add** to the right of **ACE Entries**.

-{{< trueimage src="/images/SCALE/Apps/InstallMinIOEnterpriseACLAndACESettings.png" alt="MinIO Enterprise ACL and ACE Settings" id="MinIO Enterprise ACL and ACE Settings" >}} new image
+{{< trueimage src="/images/SCALE/Apps/InstallMinIOEnterpriseData1ACLandACESettings.png" alt="MinIO Enterprise ACL and ACE Settings" id="MinIO Enterprise ACL and ACE Settings" >}}

 Set the **ACE Entry** user to the default user **568** or enter the UID for the user created in TrueNAS to serve as the MinIO app administrator, and set the permissions to **FULL_CONTROL**.